Durham Recreation and Park District

 BOARD OF DIRECTORS

-The regular meeting of the Board of Directors of the Durham Recreation and Park District was held on Thursday, June 11, 2020.
+The regular meeting of the Board of Directors of the Durham Recreation and Park District was held on Thursday, November 12, 2020.
 Chairperson Goepp called the meeting to order at 5:30 pm.
 Directors Bradley, Hayes, Redding, and Stevens were present.
-Also in attendance: Kelley Parsons-District Manager, Kirsten Cyr-Administrative Manager, Matt Doyle, Ali Doyle, Ryan Doyle and Ben Snow-Maintenance Personnel.
-Ryan Doyle was asked to open the meeting with the Pledge of Allegiance.
+Also in attendance: Kelley Parsons-District Manager, Kirsten Cyr-Administrative Manager, Salena Leonard-Recreation Supervisor, Andres Corrales-Recreation Coordinator and Glenn Nevers-Park Supervisor.
+Redding was asked to open the meeting with the Pledge of Allegiance.

 Motion was seconded by Stevens and passed 5-0 with Goepp, Bradley, Hayes, Stevens and Redding all voting in favor.